International Admission: How to Apply

 - Duolingo China ONLY

 - Kuwaiti students must take IELTS at an official Testing center.
-Also the Duolingo is NOT accepted by the Ministry of Education Kuwait.
+Also, the Duolingo Examination is NOT accepted by the Ministry of Education Kuwait.

 Students will be considered without SAT or ACT testing.